noawe-boi/NoahsObsidianSync/Physics 8.1 Magnetic Flux.md

 ### Flux Inside a solenoid.
-A solenoid carrying current will have a menetic field running from one eld to the other, so there
+A solenoid carrying current will have a magnetic field inside it running from one end to the other.
+To find the amount of flux, first know the field strength and cccross-sectional area